Pilot killed in helicopter crash

 Police said there were no passengers onboard and the dead man has not been identified.

-Supt Dave Hannan said North Yorkshire Police are working with the Air Accidents Investigation Branch and the Civil Aviation Authority to establish what the cause of that crash was.
+Supt Dave Hannan said North Yorkshire Police are working with the Air Accidents Investigation Branch and the Civil Aviation Authority to establish what the cause of the crash was.

 More on this and other North Yorkshire stories